dabeaz/dataklasses/README.md

 a minimalist like me, you'll find it to be perfectly functional.
 If you're looking for a lot of knobs to turn, you should probably move along.

+**Q: Should I give dataklasses a GitHub star?**

+A: Yes, because it will help me look superior to the other parents with kids in the middle-school robot club.

 **Q: Who wrote this?**

 A: `dataklasses` is the work of David Beazley. http://www.dabeaz.com.